garysheng/faithwalk-os/perspectives/the-heroism-required-for-fatherhood.md

 Where are the examples of men who maintain loving marriages through difficulty, raise children who replicate divine patterns, and demonstrate what righteous manhood actually looks like?

-## Heroism Is Required To Rise To The Challege
+## Heroism Is Required to Rise to the Challenge
 **The spiritual warfare is real.** Every screen in your house can deliver pornography to your children instantly.
 Every app is designed to fragment attention and destroy the contemplative life necessary for spiritual growth.
 Every institution—schools, universities, entertainment—actively undermines the Christian worldview you're trying to instill.

 The formation crisis runs so deep that most Christian parents unconsciously outsource their children's spiritual development to systems that oppose everything they claim to believe. *[See: The Formation Crisis](the-formation-crisis.md) for a comprehensive analysis of why raising godly children has become nearly impossible and what to do about it.*